shauncassini/shauncassini.github.io/content/posts/hexagon.md

 In [2], it was noted that the runtime analyis of EAs has to be modified to the time when they coverge *around* optimal solutions.
 It's relatively easy to get close to solving a problem, and the optimal solution is more likely to reside around states with better fitness.
 When running the EA, the same rapid increase in fitness is observed in the first few runs.
 I wanted to see for myself how the average distribution of fitness over many populations changed over time, so I varied the number of iterations the EA could run for and recorded the average final distribution of fitness.

-The results allow us to watch how many populations behave.
+The results allow us to observe how many populations behave.
 It's clear that they converge to some fitness space that's doesn't *quite* contain the optimal solution.
 The properties of the new distribution (in green) are also essentially identical to its unfit predecessor.

 <!-- Again, a rough bit of code to aid understanding: